AdobeXD/plugin-samples/reference/ui/panels/show.md

     event.node.appendChild(rootNode);
 }
 ```
-`show` function gives you one parameter, `event` which comes with one property called `node`.
-You can use `appendChild` method to attach your UI root node to this.
-Your UI root node must have an HTML inside.
+`show` function is called when your plugin is made visible to the user.
+The parameter that is passed includes a `node` property to which you should attach your user interface.
+If you fail to attach your UI to this node, your UI will not be visible.

 ```js
 module.exports = {